MicrosoftDocs/VBA-Docs/api/Excel.Pages.md

 api_name:
 - Excel.Pages
 ms.assetid: ecedccc4-e1af-6a66-9d83-bd0cf76dfe68
-ms.date: 06/08/2017
+ms.date: 03/30/2019
 localization_priority: Normal
 ---

 # Pages object (Excel)

 A collection of pages in a document.
 Use the **Pages** collection and the related objects and properties for programmatically defining page layout in a workbook.

 ## Remarks

-Use the  **Pages** property to return a **Pages** collection.
+Use the **[Pages](excel.pagesetup.pages.md)** property of the **PageSetup** object to return a **Pages** collection.
 The following example accesses all pages in the active worksheet.

 ```vb
 Dim objPages As Pages